Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Main results

 \section{Main results}

 In this section, we state the main theoretical results.
-Firstly, in~\cref{ssec:bound_lazy} we provide the upper bound of \emph{perturbation stability} in lazy training regime for deep neural networks defined by~\cref{eq:deep_network}.
+Firstly, in~\cref{ssec:bound_lazy} we provide the upper bound of the \emph{perturbation stability} in lazy training regime for deep neural networks defined by~\cref{eq:deep_network}.
 The sufficient condition that the neural network~\cref{eq:deep_network} is under non-lazy training regime is given in~\cref{ssec:Sufficient_condition_non_lazy}.
-Finally, in~\cref{ssec:bound_non_lazy}, we provide the upper bound on \emph{perturbation stability} during early training of two-layer network under non-lazy training regime.
-The proofs of our theoretical results are deferred to~\cref{sec:proofs_thm1},~\ref{sec:proofs_thm2}, and~\ref{sec:proofs_thm3}, respectively.
+Finally, in~\cref{ssec:bound_non_lazy}, we provide the upper bound on the \emph{perturbation stability} during early training of two-layer network under the non-lazy training regime.